GregFinger/TD-pixelMappingLEDs-3D_Volumetric/README.md

 LED mapping with arbitrary 3D Geometric arrangements.
 Uses SOP Point Color attribute and Group SOP bounds to control colors.

 This is a visualizer but also has the ability to send the rgb color data out to your led controller.
+The visualizer is an arcball camera and can be manipulated with a mouse.

 ![screenshot](/img/viz.png)